MilesPong/indigo/README.md

 # Indigo

-A blog built with [Laravel](https://laravel.com) and [Materialize](http://materializecss.com).
+A blog application built with [Laravel](https://laravel.com), [Materialize](http://materializecss.com) and [Vue.js](https://vuejs.org/).

+Indigo is a project I mainly learn to how to develop a Laravel application **in the right way**, include using design patterns, modern coding tricks, and other useful skills.

+There is an introduction(Chinese) about this project as well, you can access it [here](https://immiles.com/articles/indigo).

 ## Features

- - Base blog features like post, page, archives, search, etc.
+ - Basic blog features like post, page, archives, search, etc.
  - Material UI (responsive layout)
  - Disqus comment integrated
  - Repositories pattern